Comprehensive Guide to Disappearing Filipinos

 Doesn’t sound right, doesn’t it?

 I also give my team job titles.
-I want them to feel like they’re doing important work in our business, to be proud of it, and to show off to their friends and family that all that time working online is meaningful.
+I want them to know that they’re doing important work in our business, to be proud of it, and to show off to their friends and family that all that time working online is meaningful.

 Another possible reason for loss of motivation is when your OFS hasn’t had a raise or benefits in a long time.